tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 ---
-title: Analyze the JSON response
+title: More advanced ways to integrate the response
-permalink: /restapi8/
+permalink: /restapi2_0/
 categories:
 - api-doc
 keywords:
 course: "Documenting REST APIs"
-weight: 8
+weight: 2.0
 summary: "This is the third topic in REST APIs."
 ---